 Online gardening communities got me interested in growing plants from seed and online seed swapping.
 Suddenly I could afford to grow lots of plants and much more interesting ones than what was available in the local stores.
 That led to growing milkweeds for monarchs, which led to other butterfly host plants and raising butterflies from egg to adult.
 Butterflies were my gateway insect I think.
 All the new native plants I was adding definitely attracted more interesting and diverse insects and spiders to my small suburban yard.
 Nature watching is much easier when you don’t even have to leave home to see lots of cool stuff!

 My grandmother and mother got me into nature, thank you!
-From ever, we spent the summer in a beach house in the center of Chile, all those summers were fun, we had a good time with my brothers and sisters swimming and looking for small animals in the rocky intertidal.
+From ever, we spent the summer in a beach house in Central Chile, all those summers were fun, we had a good time with my brothers and sisters swimming and looking for small animals in the rocky intertidal.
 Also, having a lot pets and a big yard helps, we had ducks, dogs, turtles, rabbits, chikens, swans, a rescued parrot a goat, fish, lol plants.
 My friends really loved spend their time in my house.
 Finally, my mother help me to realized I wanted to start a degree on biology, she knew.

 From a very young age, I went on family vacations with my gran, cousins and aunts to the South Coast of KwaZulu-Natal province, South Africa.
 I always use to explore the rock-pools at the beach to see what weird and wonderful critters I could find, and boy was there an abundance!
 I use to swim in the lagoon, go canoeing, catch Likkewaans, crabs and snakes with my cousin, explore caves, and so much more!
 There was so much to do and see at the particular caravan park that we used to visit each Christmas and even from those early days, though I didn’t quite know what field I wanted to go into, I knew in my heart that I wanted to work in, and work to save, nature